adoptium/blog.adoptium.net/content/blog/gpg-signed-releases/index.md

 `binaries[0].package.signature_link` section of the file for the most recent version.

-For automation purposes, I will give an example using the [jq](https://stedolan.github.io/jq/) command line JSON parsing tool to pull out the information for Linux/x64 and download the required artifacts - the product download and the GPG signature link - using the `curl` command (Examples for linux/x64, change accordingly for other platforms)
+The following example uses thenFor automation purposes, I will give an example using the [jq](https://stedolan.github.io/jq/) command line JSON parsing tool to pull out the information for Linux/x64 and download the product and the GPG signature using the `curl` command (change accordingly for other platforms)

 ```
 jq '.[0].binaries[] | select(.architecture=="x64") | select (.os=="linux") | select (.image_type=="jdk") .package.link' adopt.json | xargs curl -LO
 jq '.[0].binaries[] | select(.architecture=="x64") | select (.os=="linux") | select (.image_type=="jdk") .package.signature_link' adopt.json | xargs curl -LO
 ```

-Note that as mentioned in the previous section, we have previously also provided the sha256sums which can be obtained from the JSON file with
+Note that as mentioned in the previous section, we also provide the sha256sums which can be obtained from the JSON file with

 ```
 jq '.[0].binaries[] | select(.architecture=="x64") | select (.os=="linux") | select (.image_type=="jdk") .package.checksum' adopt.json
 ```

-If you have not used them before, The SHA checksums can be verified against the output from running the `sha256sum` command against the binary artifact.
+The SHA checksums can be verified against the output from running one of the following commands depending on your operating system:
+- Windows: `certUtil -hashfile file SHA256`
+- MacOS: `shasum -a 256 file`
+- UNIX/Linux: `sha256sum file`

-The SHA checksum verifies that the downloads have occurred without errors, but the GPG checksums additionally verify the source of the binaries is from the Adoptium project
+The SHA checksum allows you to verift that the download has occurred without errors, and the GPG checksum additionally verifies the binaries are those released by the Adoptium project.

 ## How do I verify the signatures once I have them?